d3mo17/colja-examples/README.md

 This project contains Examples how to use the Symfony bundle [Colja](https://github.com/d3mo17/colja/).

-Try following queries with this project on Request_URI `/graphql`:
+Try following queries with this project on request-uri `/graphql`:
 ```graphql
 {
     demo